 HVAC/Water Heater: Your heating systems need to be monitored as well.
 The HVAC works by collecting moisture, but this can backfire if the collection systems are faulty or failing, causing mold and water damage.
 This risk increases with your hot water tank – when the lining of the tank erodes over time, the water held within the tank can leak, or worse, be released completely.
 Both systems require careful, regular checks, and professionals recommend that your water tank should be replaced every 10 years.

-Appliances & Plumbing: regularly inspect all plumbing for leaks and cracks and worn fittings and pipes.
-Inspect old appliance, have them serviced or replaced.
+Appliances & Plumbing: Regularly inspect all plumbing for leaks and cracks and worn fittings and pipes.
+Inspect old appliances, have them serviced or replaced.
 Where applicable install backflow valves and upgrade to braided hoses.

 The secret weapon that will ultimately protect your home from water damage is a clearly laid out mitigation plan that outlines emergency procedures in the case of a building leak, so that water damage is minimized.

 - A map that shows the location of water shut off valves, and instructions on how to turn them on and off

 - An up-to-date emergency contact list with both internal and external contacts

 - Copies of all critical hardcopy documents kept offsite/online